munrocreations/own-it-quick/README.md

 For more detail, see [this topic](https://doc.owncloud.org/desktop/2.5/introduction.html) in the ownCloud documentation.
 <h3 id="mobile">Mobile</h3>

+Access, sync and upload your data on the go.
+Mobile apps are available in both the Apple App Store and the Google Play Store.

+- Latest releases (Sep 6, 2018):
+- iOS: Version 3.8.0
+- Android: Version 2.9.3
 ![mobile](Graphics\mobile-device.JPG)

 For more detail, see [this topic](https://owncloud.org/download/#owncloud-mobile-apps) in the ownCloud documentation.